 The FCO advise against all but essential travel to the Governorate of South Sinai, with the exception of the area within the Sharm el Sheikh perimeter barrier, which includes the airport and the areas of Sharm el Maya, Hadaba, Naama Bay, Sharks Bay and Nabq.

 Enhanced security measures are in place to protect the resort areas.
-Egyptian military are situated in Sharm el Sheikh international airport, at check points around the perimeter of Sharm el Sheikh and throughout the South Sinai Governorate.
-Routine security checks are being performed on entry into the airport and the police are carrying out vehicle checks in Sharm el Sheikh.
 There were no violent protests in the South Sinai resorts during disturbances in Egypt 2013.

 The security situation outside the resort areas in the Governorate of South Sinai has deteriorated since early 2012 and there have been a number of hijacks, robberies and kidnaps in the interior of the Governorate.

-On 2 May 2014, there were bomb blasts in El Tor (Al Tur) in South Sinai and Heliopolis in Cairo.
-Reports indicate that they targeted police checkpoints and a passenger bus on the road South of El Tor.
+In October 2013 and May 2014, there were bomb blasts in El Tor (Al Tur) in South Sinai which targeted a security forces building, police checkpoints and a passenger bus on the road south of El Tor.
 There were a number of deaths and injuries.

 On 16 February, 3 South Korean tourists and their driver were killed in an attack on a bus in Taba (Sinai).

 On 6 March 2013 two British tourists were stopped while travelling near Ras Sudr, on the Suez to Sharm el Sheikh road, and detained by a local tribe.
 They were released unharmed.